fyookball/ChainBet/DICE_ROLL.md

 ## Giving or Taking Odds

-Alice could choose to either give odds (pay a bet multiple to Bob if he successfully guesses the outcome of a multi-sided dice roll), or take odds (the roles would reverse: Alice would win the multiple if Bob loses).
+Alice could choose to either give odds (pay a bet multiple to Bob if he successfully guesses the outcome of a multi-sided dice roll), or take odds (the roles would reverse: Alice would win the multiple if Bob loses -- if his guess is unluckily rolled).

 Alice can also choose the number of sides of the virtual die.